 Joanna Tan BA, MA, AThR, is a pioneer in the field of art therapy in Singapore having graduated from Edith Cowan University (WA) in 2004.
 Her full-time work as psychotherapist all these years has given her the opportunity to encounter people of diverse backgrounds and issues.

-Her full-time work as an art therapist these has given her the opportunity to encounter people from all walks of life.
-She works with individuals from all ages and cultural backgrounds who have experienced trauma and abuse, grief and loss, those who suffer anxiety, struggle with eating disorders, going through a life transition, depression and various forms of physical, mental, and emotional dis-ease.
+Her humanistic approach makes her accepting, open-minded, sensitive and respectful of the values and belief systems of her clients.
+She works with individuals of all ages and cultural backgrounds who struggle with gender identity issues, eating disorders, loss, anxiety, depression, those who experienced trauma, abuse, illness and other forms of dis-ease.
 She also delivers art therapy for individuals who would like to embrace art as a therapy for personal growth, mindfulness and self-discovery.
 Joanna is passionate about facilitating the creative process in people in order to achieve a greater sense of personal well-being.